 At Community Foundation Sonoma County, we are invested in the promise of Sonoma County and believe in the power of philanthropy to change communities.
 While many know us for our grantmaking programs, we also go beyond grants to play a wide variety of roles in creating philanthropic solutions to our region’s most pressing issues.

-Health Action: We serve on the Council and Steering Committee of this county-wide initiative to ensure equity and improved health for all Sonoma County residents.
+Health Action: We serve on the Council and Cradle to Career Operations Team of this county-wide initiative to ensure equity and improved health for all Sonoma County residents.

-Upstream Investments: We serve on the Policy and Executive committees of Upstream Investments, an initiative sponsored by the Sonoma County Board of Supervisors to invest in and support evidence-based programs that focus on prevention in order to increase equality and reduce monetary and societal costs.
+Upstream Investments: We serve on the Policy, Portfolio Review, and Executive committees of Upstream Investments, an initiative sponsored by the Sonoma County Board of Supervisors to invest in and support evidence-based programs that focus on prevention in order to increase equality and reduce monetary and societal costs.

 Quarterly Coffees: We strive to learn about, with, and for our community.
 Under Karin Demarest’s leadership, we host quarterly gatherings to bring community leaders and nonprofit organizations together to share knowledge, learn about our grant making programs, and explore ways to work collaboratively.

-Donor Forums: We host quarterly educational Greater Good forums for our donors to gather and learn more about topics that matter to them and to our community.
+Donor Forums: We host periodic educational Greater Good forums for our donors to gather and learn more about topics that matter to them and to our community.